 Access to clean water in arid and semi-arid contexts results in more diversified food, thereby complementing nutrition efforts.
 But as well as bringing communities closer to Zero Hunger, the restoration of degraded ecosystems boosts public health and reduces hardship in general.
 The availability of water and firewood closer to home, for example, reduces the need for women and girls to travel long distances to collect it – a common chore, which has been proved to expose them to harm.

-We also work to enhance physical access to markets and services by building or rebuilding roads, bridges, schools, canteens, latrines, market places, community granaries and warehouses, and by providing alternative sources of energy such as fuel-efficient stoves.
-Where feasible and appropriate, under our Food Assistance for Assets programme, we transfer the responsibility for carrying out these tasks to our beneficiaries themselves – in effect, assisting them to develop and manage their own assets.
+Food Assistance for Assets (FFA) activities are closely integrated with related climate, smallholder and engineering activities, to ensure that assets such as rehabilitated feeder roads and bridges, schools, latrines, water reservoirs, market places, storage facilities and fuel efficient stoves all contribute to improved physical access to markets and services and improved access to energy.
+Where feasible and appropriate, under our FFA programme, we transfer the responsibility for carrying out these tasks to our beneficiaries themselves – in effect, assisting them to develop and manage their own assets.
 As they build up their own nutritional status and communal wellbeing over the long term, vulnerable households receive food and cash assistance to cover their immediate food needs.